hilbix/allow-again/README.md

   - So this entry is ignored
 - Lines which do not start with a scheme or `*` are ignored

-After the URL spaces or tabs can optionally follow which are ignored.
+After the URL, spaces or tabs can optionally follow which are ignored.

-Line end on the first CR or LF encountered.

 Then a space separated permission set can follow the URL:

+- Line ends on the first CR or LF encountered.
 - Multiple permission are separated by spaces or tabs
   - Do not use comma (`,`)
 - Permissions can include `*` to match all permissions
+- If a permission starts with `@` it is allowed
-- If a permission starts with `@` or `+` it is added to the set
+- If a permission starts with `+` it is added to the set
+- If a permission starts with `!` it uses the browser's default
-- If a permission starts with `!` or `-` it is removed from the set
+- If a permission starts with `-` it is removed from the set
+- If a permission starts with another character, an impllicite `@` is taken into account
 - permissions always start with a lowercase character
 - permission sets start with an uppercase character
 - If no permissions are added (the empty set) then the `DEFAULT` permission set is used
+  - The `DEFAULT` permission set is empty, so it uses the browser's default

 Permission sets can be added like URLs, just start them with an Uppercase character.